AshishAmgain/PersonalFitness/README.md

 - **Voice Feedback**: Implementing voice feedback for form corrections and motivational cues during exercises.
 - **Mobile Support**: Developing a mobile version of the application for more convenience during workouts.

-## Contributing

-Contributions to improve this project are welcome!
-If you would like to contribute, please fork the repository and submit a pull request.
-You can also report any issues or suggest new features by opening an issue on GitHub.

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.